Optimal Decision Rules Under Partial Identification: Problem Setup and Examples

 One example of a welfare criterion is a weighted average of an outcome across individuals.
-For example, suppose that a policy could change the outcome of each individual in the population.
+For example, suppose a policy could change the outcome of each individual.
 Suppose also that we specify $\theta=(f_1(\cdot),f_0(\cdot))$, where $f_a(x)$ represents the counterfactual mean outcome under policy $a$ across individuals whose observed covariates are $x$.
-The welfare under policy $a$ can be defined, for example, by the population mean outcome $W_a(\theta)=\int f_a(x)dP_X$, where $P_X$ is the probability measure of covariates in the population and is assumed to be known.
-In this case, the welfare difference $L(\theta)=\int [f_1(x)-f_0(x)]dP_X$ is linear in $\theta=(f_1(\cdot),f_0(\cdot))$.
-If we are required to take the policy cost into account, we can incorporate it into the welfare by redefining the outcome to be the raw outcome minus the cost.
-On the other hand, the linearity of $L$ may rule out welfare criteria that depend on the distribution of the counterfactual outcome.\footnote{One example of such a criterion is $\int_0^1w(\tau)F^{-1}(\tau;f_a)d\tau$.
-Here, $w(\cdot)$ is a known weight function, $F(\cdot;f_a)$ is the distribution of the counterfactual outcome under policy $a$ induced by the normal distribution with the conditional mean function $f_a$, and $F^{-1}(\tau;f_a)$ is the $\tau$-th quantile of the distribution.}
+The welfare under policy $a$ can be defined, for example, by the population mean outcome $W_a(\theta)=\int f_a(x)dP_X$, where $P_X$ is the probability measure of covariates and is assumed to be known.
+In this case, the welfare contrast $L(\theta)=\int [f_1(x)-f_0(x)]dP_X$ is linear in $\theta$.
+On the other hand, the linearity of $L$ may rule out welfare criteria that depend on the distribution of the counterfactual outcome other than the mean.
+See \cite{kitagawa2021equal} for such welfare criteria.